 One encounter is defined as one meeting/session between pupils and one provider.
-We are committed to providing meaningful encounters to all pupils and will use the Making it Meaningful checklist in the case of significant encounters, such as work experience for Year 10.
+We are committed to providing meaningful encounters to all pupils using the Making it meaningful checklist.
 Meaningful online engagement is also an option, and we are open to providers that are able to provide live online engagement with our pupils.